yuvallevy135/create-nextj-session/README.md

 More option projects:

-1.Migrating from Create React App to Next.js using this link:
+1. Migrating from Create React App to Next.js using this link:
 ```[Migrate from CRA to Next.js](https://nextjs.org/docs/migrating/from-create-react-app)```

-2.Create an online store, with a search bar.
+2. Create an online store, with a search bar.
 Dont forget to use SSG and SSR in the relevant pages.

-3.Learn about Next.js version 13 - with its crucial changes about data-fetching using getStaticProps, getStaticPaths, getServerSideProps: ```[Next.js version 13](https://nextjs.org/blog/next-13) ```
+3. Learn about Next.js version 13 - with its crucial changes about data-fetching using getStaticProps, getStaticPaths, getServerSideProps: ```[Next.js version 13](https://nextjs.org/blog/next-13) ```

   Migrate your application to Next.js version 13 and change these function according to what you have learned!

 You now can create a new Next.js project using the following command: